AWS Case Study: MileSplit

 The diagram below shows MileSplit’s infrastructure utilizing AWS.
 The company built this cloud-based solution using PHP and plans to begin using the AWS SDK for PHP in the near future.

 The company is examining the possibility of expanding its existing Amazon SimpleDB usage beyond log storage to include other types of data, and has also begun logging errors in SimpleDB as a means to review recent errors and work proactively to resolve bugs.
 Byrne adds, “SimpleDB has been great for customer support because when [customers] email us about what happened, we can quickly search for it and find the specific errors they threw and know what they were trying to do...since users aren't typically very descriptive about their problems.”

 Although MileSplit is currently using another cloud-based email system, it is also interested in future uses for Amazon Simple Email Service (Amazon SES).

-MileSplit is looking forward to further corporate growth and increased popularity with AWS as an integral part of its network of Websites.
-Jason Byrne says, “AWS has allowed us to focus on our growing site and improving our product, rather than worrying about how we would keep up with that growth!
+MileSplit is looking forward to further corporate growth and increased popularity with AWS as an integral part of its network of websites.
+Byrne says, “AWS has allowed us to focus on our growing site and improving our product, rather than worrying about how we would keep up with that growth.
 It has also forced us to implement better policies and a more robust network architecture.
 I sleep better at night now.”